wallabi-es/image-focus/README.md

 This way you don't need to crop all your images size by size.
 It will intelligently crop all sizes by your selected focus point.

-Finally WordPress now has a proper image cropping plugin!

 ## Getting started

 The plugin is available from the [WordPress plugin repository](http://www.wordpress.org/plugins/image-focus)